From primary health services to specific health objectives

 GAVI and GFATM both have substantial resources at their disposal and have produced results that have convinced donors.
 They are now sought after partners for countries in need of development assistance.
 Today they are independent foundations registered in Switzerland, with their own executive boards on which national representatives sit together with representatives from the private sector and civil society stakeholders, including user representatives.
 Both have committed to working within the normative frameworks of the UN system.
 At the same time, many are worried that the one-sided emphasis on vaccination and on certain diseases has led to insufficient priority being given to investments in infrastructure, personnel and other fundamental elements of a health system.

 Private actors such as the Bill & Melinda Gates Foundation have gained importance with regard to financing, prioritisation and choices for global health.
 The need to create synergies and a common understanding among different stakeholders was the basis for the informal cooperative entity known as H8 (6), where the leadership from the WHO, UNICEF, UNFPA and UNAIDS meet together with the World Bank, GAVI, GFATM and the Gates Foundation.
 The significance of this entity is still unclear, since it is a forum that is not subject to oversight, does not have the improvement of global synergies as its goal, and does not make binding decisions.

-7) and resolutions (8) pertaining to the link between foreign policy and health, the UN General Assembly and the UN Secretariat have become an increasingly important actor in the sphere of health architecture, as witnessed by the Secretary General’s Global Strategy for Women’s and Children’s Health (9).
+In working with the Millennium Development Goals and with annual reports (7) and resolutions (8) pertaining to the link between foreign policy and health, the UN General Assembly and the UN Secretariat have become an increasingly important actor in the sphere of health architecture, as witnessed by the Secretary General’s Global Strategy for Women’s and Children’s Health (9).

 For the last ten years, the G8 countries have channelled much of their development assistance through global initiatives such as GAVI and GFATM.
 This has led to other donor countries also prioritising these channels.
 At the same time, civil society stakeholders and the private sector have had the opportunity to participate on executive boards and to influence decisions, which they do not have an opportunity to do in the WHO.
 Private foundations and non-governmental organisations have thus obtained an important role in financing and controlling health programmes.